The Dynamo Primer

 The Dynamo Primer is an open source project, initiated by Matt Jezyk and the Dynamo Development team at Autodesk.

 Mode Lab was commissioned to write the First Edition of the primer.
-The team continues to work with Autodesk to provide updates in parallel with Dynamo's development.
+We thank them for all of their efforts in establishing this valuable resource.

 A special thanks to Ian Keough for initiating and guiding the Dynamo project.

-Thank you to Matt Jezyk, Ian Keough, Zach Kron, and Colin McCrone for enthusiastic collaboration and the opportunity to participate on a wide array of Dynamo projects.
+Thank you to Matt Jezyk, Ian Keough, Zach Kron, Racel Williams and Colin McCrone for enthusiastic collaboration and the opportunity to participate on a wide array of Dynamo projects.

 Software and Resources